Tips for Properly Grounding Screws in Refrigerator Compressors

 Clean Contact Surfaces

-To establish an effective grounding connection, it is crucial to have clean and smooth contact surfaces between the grounding screw and the compressor body.
+To establish an effective grounding connection, it is crucial to have clean and smooth contact surfaces between the grounding screws and the compressor body.
 Before installation, clean the contact surfaces thoroughly to remove any dirt, grease, or debris that may hinder electrical conductivity.

 Use a soft cloth or brush and a suitable cleaning agent to ensure a pristine surface.
 Take care not to damage or scratch the compressor body during the cleaning process.